esosedi/3166/README.md

   import US from 'iso3166-2-db/regions/US/en';
  //or, to have keys
   import US from 'iso3166-2-db/regions/US/en_ref';
+  import DE from 'iso3166-2-db/regions/DE/de_ref';// use other lang for other country?
+Simple!

   //import combine function
   import { combine, use } 'iso3166-2-db/combine';
   const dataSet = combine(countryList, { US }) ;// !!!! region object key MUST match iso code.
   use(dataSet); // prepopulate data into library

-  //you can also import only function from library, with out data
+  //you can also import only function from library, with out data import { getDataSet, getRegionsFor, changeDispute, changeNameProvider, findCountryByName, findRegionByCode } from 'iso3166-2-db/api';

+  //if you are going to use `dataSet` outside, it will require one more state..

-  import {  getDataSet, getRegionsFor, changeDispute, changeNameProvider, findCountryByName, findRegionByCode } from 'iso3166-2-db/api';
+  import { combine, getDataSet } from 'iso3166-2-db/api';
+  const fixedDataSet = getDataSet('en', combine(countryList, { US }));
+  // this command will move some disputed regions across countries.
+  // without this command few things can be wrong.
+See below.

   // see bellow for API help
  ```